 For history buffs, there’s also the Waterfront Barge Museum.
 Located on a historic vessel, you can learn about the heritage of the New York Harbor and waterfront, from the history of the commuter passageways to its important role in the local economy.
 Plus, the museum is completely free!

 If you’re more of an outdoorsy person, Red Hook does have a few parks, though don’t expect something like Central Park.
 Instead, you’ll find some excellent areas on the waterfront that give you excellent views of the Statue of Liberty, Staten Island, and Governor’s Island.
-With that said, the area does have its own farm – Red Hook Farms.
-This youth-centered urban farming program not only provides fresh vegetables to the neighborhood, it also offers a paid apprenticeship for youths aged 14-19 to help run the farm.
-Apprentices don’t just learn about running a farm, they also help with marketing, outreach, and more.
+With that said, the area does have its own farm, Red Hook Farms.
+This youth-centered urban farming program not only provides fresh vegetables to the neighborhood, but it also offers a paid apprenticeship for youths aged 14-19 to help run the farm.
+Apprentices don’t just learn about running a farm; they also help with marketing, outreach, and more.

 Conclusion

-If a move is in your future, reach out to some local Brooklyn movers (like Great movers!) to help you in this new chapter in your life.
-The best movers know Red Hook like the back of their hand so can easily get you into your new place with zero issues.
+If a move is in your future, reach out to some local Brooklyn movers (like Great Movers!) to help you in this new chapter in your life.
+The best movers know Red Hook like the back of their hand so they can easily get you into your new place with zero issues.

 FAQ